LostArtefacts/TRX/docs/trx/MIGRATING.md

    instead configurable via Lua properties.
 Refer to the default Lua scripts for OG TR3 levels.

+30. **Name Lua scripts after what they belong to**
+    A game flow no longer declares its scripts; a script is found by the name of the level or the game it belongs to.
+Both the global `main_script` key and each level's `script` key were removed.
+    - A level's script is `scripts/<level file>.lua` in the game's own
+      directory: a level loading `wall.tr2` runs `scripts/wall.lua`.
+Rename any script whose name does not already match its level, and drop the `script` key.
+    - What `main_script` pointed at goes in `scripts/_game.lua`, which the game runs as it starts.
+A game that extends another and ships no file of its own runs that game's script instead, so an expansion that only inherited its base's setup can drop the file.

+    A level's script is looked for in its own game's directory alone.
+A game that extends another brings its own copy of any level script it wants, rather than reaching into the base game for one.

 ### Version 1.8 to 1.9

 1. **Update Lara pushblock animations**